-In addition to Joint Commission accreditation, our stroke and spine injury rehabilitation programs have earned Disease-Specific Care Certification from The Joint Commission.
+In addition to Joint Commission accreditation, our stroke, spinal cord injury and brain injury rehabilitation programs have earned Disease-Specific Care Certification from The Joint Commission.

 Rehabilitation is crucial to the recovery process and can be the difference in patients living a lifetime with a disability versus regaining full independence.
-This Gold Seal of Approval® from The Joint Commission shows our hospital’s commitment to comply with the highest national standards for safety and quality of care for patients recovering from stroke and spinal cord injury.
+This Gold Seal of Approval® from The Joint Commission shows our hospital’s commitment to comply with the highest national standards for safety and quality of care for patients recovering from stroke, spinal cord injury and brain injury.

 Learn more about our Disease-Specific Care Certification from The Joint Commission.

 Vanderbilt Stallworth Rehabilitation Hospital is a joint venture between Vanderbilt University Medical Center and HealthSouth, one of the nation’s leading rehabilitation services provider.

 All non-profit hospitals are required by law to produce a "Community Health Needs Assessment" (CHNA) and "Implementation Strategy" (IS) every three years.
 Stallworth published our first CHNA in 2013, which you can read here.
 This report gives us a community health profile of Davidson, Montgomery, Rutherford, and Williamson Counties.
 Our 2013 IS describes how we plan to address the community health needs identified by the process.
 Please provide your thoughts on the 2013 Needs Assessment and Implementation Plan by clicking here.
 The 2016 report is available below.